agsh/onvif/README.md

 Works without credentials (passed `username` and `password` arguments).

 ### getDeviceInformation(callback)
-Returns a device information, such as manufacturer, model and firmware version in the callback Works without credentials (passed `username` and `password` arguments).
+*Device.* Returns a device information, such as manufacturer, model and firmware version in the callback Works without credentials (passed `username` and `password` arguments).

 ### getServices(callback)
-Returns in callback and assigns to `#services` property an array consists of objects with properties: `namespace`, `XAddr`, `version`
+*Device.* Returns in callback and assigns to `#services` property an array consists of objects with properties: `namespace`, `XAddr`, `version`

+### getServiceCapabilities(callback)
+*Device.* Returns in callback and assigns to `#serviceCapabilities` property the capabilities of the device service (not media): network, security and system.
+If your device supports some auxiliary capabilities they will be there too.

 ### getStreamUri(options, callback)
-Returns a URI that can be used to initiate a live media stream using RTSP as the control protocol The options are:
+*Media.* Returns a URI that can be used to initiate a live media stream using RTSP as the control protocol The options are:

 - `stream` (optional) - defines if a multicast or unicast stream is requested.
 Possible values are: 'RTP-Unicast' (default), 'RTP-Multicast'